Pardosa milvina: Leg Autotomy

 The loss of legs in P. milvina is quite common.
 These spiders can sacrifice their legs in order to avoid predation, since these predators grasp their legs during an attack.
 If a male Pardosa were to lose its first pair of legs, it would decrease his overall fitness.
 This is because the frontal legs and their symmetry are an important characteristic when courting females.
 Even with a loss of limbs, there is little difference in the prey capture technique for Pardosa.
 The only difference is that those with no loss to the frontal legs are able to eat larger prey.
 This could lower the fitness of females by reducing the size of their egg sacs and number of eggs.
 When attempting to escape from a predator, P. milvina with leg loss were able to escape as they normally would.
 However, they might end up losing more limbs from this predator interaction.
 Spiders with all their legs might be better off because they have more limbs to give up to the predator and therefore escape.
 P. milvina could be able to survive with less legs since they are born with more legs than they actually require.
 They are able to give up some limbs in order to escape the predator.

 Mating

 Airborne chemical communication

-In addition to sexual pheromones on spider silk, researches have shown that Pardosa milvina possesses an airborne sexual communication capability.
+In addition to sexual pheromones on spider silk, research have shown that Pardosa milvina possesses an airborne sexual communication capability.
 Researchers put unmated and mated females in pitfall traps and observe the behavior of adult males.
-The result is that males are more likely to fall into the traps with unmated females, showing airborne information can direct males to unmated females.
-After statistical tests, the results are statistically significant.
-However, the chemical composition of sexual pheromones of P. milvina remains unknown.
+The result is that males are more likely to fall into the traps with unmated females, showing airborne information can direct males to virgin females.